-What types of risk factors are assessed?
+What types of risk factors do life insurers check?

 An underwriting team will evaluate your: